Virginia Workplace Harassment Lawyer

 Prohibited acts that warrant the attention of a Virginia workplace harrassment lawyer also include quid pro quo scenarios in which you must put up with harassment or abuse as a condition of employment, promotion or the like.

 Determination of Employer Liability

 Liability for workplace harassment is often easy to identify when a supervisor subjects you to an adverse job-related action within the context of ongoing harassment.
 This could involve unjust termination, a failure to pay wages, or a refusal to grant a promotion.

 However, allegations of a hostile work environment can be challenged by your employer if they can prove they made reasonable attempts to quickly handle or prevent harassment and that you did not utilize corrective or preventive tools made available to you.

-Why You May Want to Pursue Legal Action
+Why Should You Pursue Legal Action?

 Workplace harassment can put your livelihood in real jeopardy.
 As such, it often makes sense to aggressively pursue financial recovery.

 Depending on the facts at issue, it may be possible for you to receive back pay, reinstatement of lost positions, compensatory damages for medical or mental health costs incurred, and—in some situations—punitive damages and attorney fees.
 An experienced Virginia workplace harassment attorney may be able to determine precisely what remedies are applicable and obtainable in your case.